DataDog/documentation/content/en/monitors/guide/division-in-monitor-evaluations.md

 ---
-title: Arithmetic in Monitor Evaluations
+title: Division in Monitor Evaluations
 kind: guide
 aliases:
-  - /monitors/faq/arithmetic-in-Monitor-Evaluations
+  - /monitors/faq/Division-in-Monitor-Evaluations
 ---

 ## Overview

-You may want to create an alert based on a formula involving multiple metric queries.
-There are some tools and behaviors that you should consider to ensure your monitor settings are appropriate for evaluating queries as you intend.
-The scenarios discussed below will mostly pertain to division, but many of these principles can generally be applied to any combination of operations, except where explicitly stated.
+Creating an alert based on a query with division is a common practice.
+There are some tools and behaviors that should be considered to ensure monitor settings are appropriate for evaluating these queries as intended.

 ## Error Rate Example